fygar256/general-assembler-axx/README.md

 The operators and precedence are as follows, based on Python

 ```
 (expression)        An expression enclosed in parentheses
 #                   An operator that returns the value of a symbol
 -,~                 Negative, bitwise NOT
 @                   A unary operator that returns the bit position from the right of the most significant bit of the following value
 :=                  Assignment operator
 **                  Exponentiation
 *,//                Multiplication, integer division
 +,-                 Addition, subtraction
 <<,>>               Left shift, right shift
 &                   Bitwise AND
 |                   Bitwise OR
 '                   Sign extension
 <=,<,>,>=,!=,==     Comparison operators
 not(x)              Logical NOT
 && Logical          AND
 || Logical          OR
 ```

 There is an assignment operator `:=`.
 If you enter `d:=24`, 24 will be assigned to the variable d.
 The value of the assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows it.

 The prefix operator `@` returns the number of bits in the value that follows.
-We call this the snake-shaped Marmatta operator.
+We call this the Hebimarumatta operator.

 The binary operator `'`, for example `a'24`, will sign extend (Sign EXtend) the 24th bit of a as the sign bit.
 We call this the SEX operator.